kazuar/kazuar.github.io/_posts/2015-7-26-scraping-tutorial.md

 )
 {% endhighlight %}

-In order to test this, let's scrape the list of projects from the bibucket dashboard page.
+In order to test this, let's scrape the list of projects from the bitbucket dashboard page.
 Again, we will use xpath to find the target elements, clean up the text from new-lines and spaces and print out the results.
 If everything went OK, the output should be the list of buckets / project that are in your bitbucket account.

 {% highlight python %}